codefresh-io/docs.codefresh.io/_docs/promotions/promotion-flow.md

 Promotion Flows can be designed to run sequentially or in parallel to suit the unique requirements of any deployment process.

-Sequential flows
+* **Sequential promotions**
   Sequential flows are linear, where changes are promoted from the previous to the next environment in the order in which they are defined.
-This is the more common and traditional kind of Promotion Flow where you start the flow from the development environment as the trigger environment, and then promote to the testing, staging, and finally to the production environments.
+  This is the more common and traditional kind of Promotion Flow, where you start the flow from the development environment as the trigger environment, and then promote to the other target environments in succession.

-Parallel flows
+* **Parallel promotions**
-In a parallel flow, changes are promoted across multiple environments simultaneously.
-This promotion logic groups environments to create promotions after multiple environments are healthy.
+  In a parallel prompotion flow, changes are promoted across multiple environments simultaneously.
+This promotion logic groups environments and creates promotions _after_ multiple environments are healthy.

 ## Notes on Promotion Flows
-Here are a few key factors to be aware of when creating Promotion Flows.
+Here are a few additional factors to be aware of when creating Promotion Flows.

 ### Trigger and target environments